Active aero that reacts to grip loss before it happens

 After bench-testing to tune everything as well as I could without real pressure values from airflow, all that was left was to put it in the wind tunnel.

-I made some "air blocker" tools that I could use to interact with the flow near the wings to trigger pressure differences, which consisted of a piece of wire with two interchangeable attachments: A small circular shape that could be used to interact with individual pressure taps, and a larger rectangle to allow interaction with all three front or rear sensors at once.
+I made some tools that I could use to interact with the flow near the wings to trigger pressure differences, which consisted of a piece of wire with two interchangeable attachments: A small circular shape that could be used to interact with individual pressure taps, and a larger rectangle to allow interaction with all three front or rear sensors at once.

 Here's the external setup: